 SPN has been granted Listing with a 'Non-Standard' ("NS") designation.
 This designation was granted because under the Port Companies Act 1988, changes to SPN's Constitution must be approved by the Minister of Transport.
 For further information, please see the Port Companies Act 1988 which is publicly available at www.legislation.govt.nz.

-The following information was extracted from South Port New Zealand Limited's Full Year results, released on 23 August 2024:
+The following information was extracted from South Port New Zealand Limited's Interim report, released 10 March 2026:

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.